 The Vin du Québec PGI is reserved for still wines (white, red and rosé), sparkling and semi-sparkling wines, and sweet wines (late harvest and select late harvest wines and raisined-grape wines) sold in accordance with the certified specifications manual.

 Diversified, unique wines

-Vin du Québec is made solely from hybrid, Vitis vinifera and hardy varieties grown in the delimited geographic area.
+Vin du Québec is made solely from hybrid and Vitis vinifera varieties grown in the delimited geographic area.
 Hybrid grape varieties, which represent the majority of vines used in Vins du Québec, and more recently Vitis vinifera varieties, require adequate winter protection using hilling systems or geotextiles.

 The oenological characteristics of the various hybrid varieties used vary significantly depending on their genetic makeup and on the various soils and climate zones in which they are grown.
 The resulting white wines generally have an acidulated texture characterized by freshness on the palate, together with distinct vivaciousness and minerality.
 Their aromas include notes of green apple, pear, honey, citrus and exotic fruits.
 The red wines are recognized for very high levels of anthocyanins (natural colour pigments).
 On the other hand, their tannin content is low.

 In a growing world market for wine, the Vin du Québec PGI is a guarantee of quality and recognition and a promotional tool for informing consumers about the specific characteristics of wines that carry it.

 Key certification requirements

 All stages of the elaboration of wines bearing the Vin du Québec PGI must be carried out within the delimited geographical area.